 Michigan business leader Perry Johnson

-Johnson has funded his campaign with nearly $8 million of his own money.
+Johnson funded his campaign with nearly $8 million of his own money.
 In an attempt to meet the 40,000-donor threshold required to make it on the debate stage, he offered people a $10 gift card for gas in exchange for a $1 donation.
 The RNC determined, however, that he still didn’t qualify, and for that, he’s joined Elder’s lawsuit against the organization.

 He made his fortune as the founder of Perry Johnson Registrars, which audits and certifies firms that meet international standards for quality management systems.